rsocket/rsocket/Protocol.md

 A Metadata Push frame can be used to send asynchronous metadata notifications from a Requester or Responder to its peer.
 Metadata may be scoped to the connection when Stream ID is set to 0 or to a particular stream when Stream ID is NOT set to 0.
-Metadata tied to a particular Request, Reponse, etc. uses the individual frames Metadata flag.
+Metadata tied to a particular Request, Response, etc. uses the individual frames Metadata flag.

-Metadata push frame are garanteed to be processed in order, for instance a requester receiving [Response1, MetadataPush, Response2] garantee that MetadataPush will be processed before processing Response2.
+Metadata push frame are guaranteed to be processed in order, for instance a requester receiving [Response1, MetadataPush, Response2] guarantee that MetadataPush will be processed before processing Response2.

 Frame Contents